Three years after the pandemic turned assumed certainty into known uncertainty, leaders still struggle with the reinvention of work.

 That’s where Task4Pros can help.
 Run by people who know how to recruit, train and retain warehouse employees, Task4Pros offers your enterprise scalability options via W2 employees, minimizing risks of co-employment and misclassification lawsuits.
 Unlike temp workers, these trained Pros can hit the warehouse running from day one instead of holding up operations while waiting to be trained.

 For example, let’s say your warehouse operations need 100 full-time employees.
 Well, if you’re like most places, you’re lucky if you can keep 90.
-But pairing 90 full-time employees with 20 flex workers through Task4Pros could be just what your enterprise’s reinvention of work ordered.
+But pairing 90 full-time employees with 20 labor-on-demand workers through Task4Pros could be just what your enterprise’s reinvention of work ordered.

 Few employees go to work aiming to do poor jobs, and they don’t want to cause issues with their bosses or coworkers.
 But life happens, and sometimes you have to make difficult choices.
 Insightful Leaders do not want people to have to pick their jobs over their family.
 Offering optionality to your workforce means they won’t have to.